 Note.
 These requirements are for students enrolled in the Bachelor of Commerce and related combined degrees and the Bachelor of Commerce (Liberal Studies).

 For the award of a major in Economics, students complete:

 (1) 24 credit points in junior prerequisite units of study, as follows:

 - BUSS1020 Quantitative Business Analysis (OR ECMT1010 Introduction to Economic Statistics) +

 - ECMT1020 Introduction to Econometrics

 - BUSS1040 Economics for Business Decision Making (OR ECON1001 Introductory Microeconomics) +

 - ECON1002 Introductory Macroeconomics.

-+ Students enrolled in the Bachelor of Commerce and related combined degrees must complete BUSS1020 and BUSS1040 as they are core units for their programs rather than the ECMT and ECON alternatives.
++ Students enrolled in the Bachelor of Commerce and related combined degrees MUST complete BUSS1020 and BUSS1040 as they are core units for these programs.

 - ECOS2001 Intermediate Microeconomics; OR ECOS2901 Intermediate Microeconomics Honours

 - ECOS2002 Intermediate Macroeconomics; OR ECOS2902 Intermediate Macroeconomics Honours.